Meet The Tutors

 Sim is an Electrical Engineering student at Western University and a published writer with a strong interest in supporting students across both STEM and language-based subjects.
 She works with students from Grade 1 to Grade 12 in math, science, and English, including advanced functions, calculus, chemistry, physics, creative writing, and essay writing.
 Sim brings a balanced, motivating approach that helps students develop effective study habits and confidence across disciplines.

-GR 8 - Post-Secondary
+GR 8 - Post-Secondary - Accepting new students

 Joel